 Policy on violent or abusive patients

 We aim to treat our patients courteously at all times and expect our patients to treat our staff in a similarly respectful way.
 We take seriously any threatening, abusive or violent behaviour against any of our staff or patients.
 If a patient is violent or abusive, they will be warned to stop their behaviour.
 If they persist, we may exercise our right to take action to have them removed, immediately if necessary, from our list of patients.

 If you change your name, address or contact details (such as your telephone number or email address), please let us know as soon as possible so that we can update our records.
 If you are receiving treatment at a hospital it might also be a good idea to inform them of any changes so that both our records are consistent when we communicate with them.

 Shifa Surgery are keen to recruit patients to our Patient Group (PPG).
 The group is made up of ‘patient volunteers’ with a range of experience which we can draw upon to help improve services and patient experience so that you as patients get the most from our Surgery.
 If you would like to join the patient group please contact the Practice.

-The average pay for GPs working in Shifa Surgery in the last financial year was £69,855 before tax and NI.
-This calculation is for 1 full-time GP and 4 Locums who have worked in the practice for more than 6 months.
+The average pay for GPs working at Shifa Surgery in the last financial year before tax and National Insurance was £79,758.
+This is for 1 full time GP and 3 locum GPs who worked in the practice for more than 6 months.